Gut transit time

 - Total mouth-to-toilet: 12-48 hours typical, 24-36 hours average.

-- Women generally have longer transit times than men, especially in the luteal phase.
+- Women generally have slightly longer transit times than men, by roughly 1 to 4 hours on average.

 - Transit time slows with age, with low fibre intake, and with sedentary lifestyle.